Claude Code Burning Your Budget? One Setting Saves 60% on Tokens

 This isn’t theory.
 Here’s how it plays out for gu-log.

 The second lesson was compact timing.
-A few times, context hit saturation and auto-compact ran mid-pipeline, compressing away key context about the article being processed.
+A few times, context window hit saturation and auto-compact ran mid-pipeline, compressing away key context about the article being processed.
 The next agent had to re-confirm things the previous agent already established.
 That reconstruction wasn’t free.

 Now: Ralph Loop does one active /compact after each article finishes.
 The next article starts clean.
 No debug trail from the previous article bleeding into the new session.
 No context accumulation across different pieces of work.